catalingavan/serilog-sinks-logbee/src/Serilog.Sinks.LogBee/README.md

 Because logBee.net saves the events as "Requests", we can mock the http properties by providing a custom `ConsoleAppContextProvider`.

-The provider allows us to specify the "Request" url as well as the "Response" status code.
+The provider allows us to specify, among other properties, the "Request URL" as well as the "Response StatusCode", useful for filtering the executions in the logBee.net application.

 ```csharp
 var contextProvider = new ConsoleAppContextProvider("http://application/console/main");